CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/README.txt

         "endpoint": "nihnci#NIH-NCI-TRANSFER1",
         "path": "/GridFTP/GridFTP_t3/<nci-userid>/test.txt"

+  III- Add a dice-download empty folder to this  Globus endpoint:
+        "endpoint": "nihnci#NIH-NCI-TRANSFER1",
+        "path": "/GridFTP/GridFTP_t3/<nci-userid>/dice-download/"

-  III- Define the environment variable HPC_DM_TEST and let it point to the directory where this README.txt is located.
+  IV- Define the environment variable HPC_DM_TEST and let it point to the directory where this README.txt is located.
         For example:
            $export HPC_DM_TEST=/path/to/test/

-  IV- To run test-hpc-client units tests, please follow the setup steps shown in ./test-hpc-client/README.txt
+  V- To run test-hpc-client units tests, please follow the setup steps shown in ./test-hpc-client/README.txt

 -Execution: